 - (C) Procedure for Hearings on a Variance or Special Exception.
 A public hearing on a request for a variance or special exception should generally adhere to the following format: - (1) The chair shall call the applicant, who shall first address standing to appear before the Board by establishing status as: - (a) the agent or owner for the subject property; or - (b) an interested party under the notice provisions of the Land Development Code or an individual otherwise affected by the applicant's request. - (2) The applicant shall present arguments.
 The chair shall then inquire if there are others affected who support the variance or special exception, who may then speak, within the remaining time allotted. - (3) The chair shall call next those opposed to the applicant's request to present arguments.
 The chair shall then call the applicant to rebut arguments presented by opposition.
 Following rebuttal, the chair shall order the hearing closed. - (4) Each side shall proceed without interruption by the other and all arguments and pleadings shall be addressed to the Board.
 No argument between applicant and opponents is permitted.
-The chair may allow limited cross-examination between applicant and opponents. - (5) The Board may continue a hearing on any matter for which the applicant fails to appear, unless the applicant has requested that the Board act without the applicant's being present. - (6) The Board may deny any matter in which the applicant has failed to appear without cause for two meetings for which the variance or special exception was posted for consideration, provided the Board shall hear those persons appearing in response to the notice of hearing. - (D) Administrative Appeals.
-A public hearing on an administrative appeal should generally adhere to the following format, but the Board may modify the format for particular cases as deemed appropriate: - (1) Standing to Appeal & Requests for Postponement. - (a) The chair should begin by stating: "Before we open the public hearing, are there any requests for postponement or issues of standing that anyone would like to raise?"
+The chair may allow limited cross-examination between applicant and opponents. - (5) The Board may continue a hearing on any matter for which the applicant fails to appear, unless the applicant has requested that the Board act without the applicant's being present.

+- (6) The Board may deny_any matter in which the applicant has failed to appear without cause for two meetings for which the variance or special exception was posted for consideration, provided the Board shall hear those persons appearing in response to the notice of hearing. - (D) Administrative Appeals.
+A public hearing on an administrative appeal should generally adhere to the following format:

+(1) Standing to Appeal & Requests for Postponement.

-(b) If objections to standing[A17] (which include issues of timeliness, jurisdiction, or ripeness) or requests for postponement are raised, the chair should resolve them before proceeding to the public hearing.
+- (a) The chair should begin by stating: "Before we open the public hearing, are there any requests for postponement or issues of standing that anyone would like to raise?" - (b) If objections to standing or requests for postponement are raised, the chair should resolve them before proceeding to the public hearing.
 The chair should limit testimony to only those issues, not the merits of the case.
 If no objections are raised, the chair should open the public hearing and follow the format below.